-eing an effective leader in long term care is not easy.
+Highly successful leaders in long term care are few and far between.
 Strong leaders must be able to balance the needs of their staff, residents, and the facility all while observing federal regulations and providing quality care.
 In this article, we will explore some of the essential characteristics of successful leaders and provide examples of how they work best in the long term care industry.
 Additionally, we will look at current challenges in long term care and how leaders can work to solve them.

 Leadership has always been critical to the success of any long term care facility.
 But that is even more so the case now.
 The drop in census rates due to the COVID-19 pandemic coupled with massive staff turnover rates have made strong leadership absolutely imperative for the sustainability of the long term care industry.